 - 6 points

 Availability Location Mode Semester 2 UWA (Perth) and/or practicum placement Face to face

 - Students are able to (1) apply knowledge of the industry code of conduct and ethics, legislation and professional roles within clinical exercise physiology and/or human performance settings; (2) integrate evidence-based practice in decision making within clinical exercise physiology and/or human performance settings, and in line with industry standards; (3) critique safe and appropriate exercise-based client management within clinical exercise physiology and/or human performance settings, and in line with industry standards; and (4) construct, evaluate and provide information and education to clients within clinical exercise physiology and/or human performance settings, and in line with industry standards.

-- Indicative assessments in this unit are as follows: (1) clinical competency assessment; (2) client management report; and (3) professional communication assessment.
+- Indicative assessments in this unit are as follows: (1) competency to practice; (2) client management report; and (3) professional communication assessment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)